jiajunchang2002g/Simple-blog-web-app-/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Incomplete work.
+API method.

 Things you may want to cover:

-* Ruby version
+* Ruby version : 3.3.0

 * System dependencies

 * Configuration

-* Database creation
+* Database creation : NIL

-* Database initialization
+* Database initialization : Seeded

 * How to run the test suite : run rails server on -p 3000, then run yarn start from the 'front-end' directory

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions : NIL

-* ...